puluanau/terraform-aws-eks/migrate/README.md

   * Didn't dig any deeper
 * Make a script to collate all the resources for every nested stack and then, in reverse order, run something like this for each one:
   * aws cloudformation delete-stack some-nested-stack --retain-resources every,logical,id,in,the,stack
+  * I made a script that I HAVEN'T TESTED called `./kill_cloudformation.py`.
+It may be horrible.
+It doesn't know order yet either.

 If all these things happen, I think we have a realistic migration path away from CDK that doesn't involve a lift-and-shift